djfrakes/Mental-Health-Survey-Data-Analysis/README.md

 ## Tools
 - Python

+## Features
+### Data Cleaning:
+Detects and handles missing values by either filling them with zeros or dropping them.

+### Exploratory Data Analysis (EDA):
+- Calculates summary statistics (mean, median, etc.) for numerical columns such as depression, anxiety, and isolation.
+- Identifies unique values for categorical columns like gender.
+- Groups the data by gender to calculate average mental health scores.

+## Visualization:
+- Bar plot of average mental health scores (depression, anxiety, isolation) by gender.
+- Correlation heatmap to visualize relationships between numerical features.

 ## Requirements
 Before running the analysis, ensure that the following Python libraries are installed:
 - pandas